“Theories of change: great idea, but fiddly to draw and revise.”

 Theory Maker is a free, open-source project.
 The license is here.
-The engine which creates the diagrams (using Graphviz) is here and for the web interface (using Shiny) is here if you want it.
+The engine which creates the diagrams (using Graphviz) is here.
+The whole Shiny application is available here if you want to run your own server.
 It is under rapid development and run on a shoestring so please don't rely on it being there next week.
 I plan to keep it running for years, but who knows.

 I also restart the server every day or so as I update the code, so make sure you save a copy of your text or save your diagram as a permanent link, so you don't lose your work.

 I don't plan ever to charge for Theory Maker or to make money from it directly.
 It is a project for airing some ideas I have about Theories of Change to accompany a book I am writing.